 How it works

 An aspirant stays in the monastery for one month.
 If he feels that he wishes to seriously try the monastic life and we agree, then he is a postulant for six months.
 At the end of that time, all being in agreement, he can become a novice.
-After three years he will be fully professed as a monk and remain in the monastic life for the rest of his life.
+After three years he will be fully professed as a monk.

 It is not good to rush into monastic life.
 Actually, it is disastrous.
 Very, very few people should be monks.
 It is a matter of personality (swabhava) and karma (swadharma).
 India is filled with unhappy, frustrated and embittered men who entered something they little understood and now feel trapped in it.
 (That is why drug addiction is so common among them.)
 And in the rest of the world in other religions that have monastics, the same is often true, though the numbers are less.